sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 	</copy>
 	```

-2. To evaluate the model, pass a proxy `oml.Dataframe` containing predictions and the target columns in a user-defined function named evaluate_model.
-Evaluate your model using standard metrics.
-For a classification example, you can evaluate your model using Confusion Matrix, Lift Chart, Gains Chart, and ROC curve chart.
+2. To evaluate the model, we will pass a proxy `oml.Dataframe` containing predictions and the target columns to a new user-defined function named `evaluate_model` described below, that will produce typical model quality metrics.

+   For our classification example, you can evaluate your model using Confusion Matrix, Lift Chart, Gains Chart, and ROC curve chart.
 The Confusion Matrix displays the number of correct and incorrect predictions made with respect to the actual classification in the test data.
 It is an **n**-by-**n** matrix where **n** is the number of classes.

-A lift chart applies only to binary classifications requiring the designation of the positive class.
-It measures the degree to which the predictions of a classification model are better than randomly generated predictions.
+   A lift chart applies only to binary classifications requiring the designation of the positive class, and it measures the degree to which the predictions of a classification model are better than randomly generated predictions.

    The ROC curve also applies to binary classification and requires the designation of the positive class.
-These are metrics for comparing predicted and actual target values in a classification model.
+These are metrics for comparing predicted and actual target values in a classification model, and the area under this curve is another very standard measure of model quality known as AUC (Area Under the Curve).

 	Here is a custom script to generate the metrics and charts as described above.
 Run the below script: